On the morning of July 10th, the 31st session of the 18th term of the Nghe An Provincial People's Council entered the question and answer session.

-Why PCI lacks breakthroughs?
+Why is PCI lacking breakthroughs?

 This is one of the issues that voters and the business community are interested in, as the PCI results in 2024 continue to show positive aspects mixed with limitations, requiring authorities at all levels to take more drastic and substantial actions.

-Although it has maintained its 3rd position in the North Central region, behind Thua Thien Hue (now Hue City) and Thanh Hoa, the gap between Nghe An and the leading provinces is quite large.
+Although it has maintained its 3rd position in the North Central region, behind Thua Thien Hue (now Hue city) and Thanh Hoa, the gap between Nghe An and the leading provinces is quite large.
 Compared to Hai Phong province, the leading locality in the country, Nghe An is 8.36 points behind; compared to Ba Ria - Vung Tau (top 5), it is 4.69 points behind.

-Among the 10 component indices, the province has 2 indices with high rankings: Business Support Policy and Land Access, both ranked 7th.
-In particular, the Land Access Index has made a leap forward, increasing 48 places compared to 2023, thanks to the time for granting Land Use Right Certificates being shortened from 30 days to 12 days; the rate of enterprises not encountering obstacles in expanding premises increased from 27% to 41%; the lack of clean land funds has significantly improved.
+Among the 10 component indices, the province has 2 indices with high rankings, namely Business Support Policy and Land Access, both ranked 7th.
+In particular, the Land Access Index has made a leap forward, increasing 48 places compared to 2023, thanks to the time for granting Land Use Right Certificates being shortened from 30 days to 12 days; the rate of enterprises not encountering obstacles in expanding premises increased from 27% to 41%; the lack of clean land fund has significantly improved.
 This is a positive sign, demonstrating the government's efforts in removing infrastructure bottlenecks for investors.

 However, the PCI picture of Nghe An this year still has gray tones.
 A series of important indexes decreased in both score and ranking.
 The Transparency Index, which is the foundation of a healthy investment environment, dropped 51 places, ranking 59/63.